 A Chicago native, Meaghan received her Bachelor of Fine Arts degree in acting from the University of Illinois and Master of Fine Arts degree in acting from the University of Delaware’s PTTP.
-Meaghan is proud to be a resident of Kilgore and the newly appointed Artistic Director of the Texas Shakespeare Festival.
-Regionally, Meaghan has worked with the Delaware REP (Rose in Dancing at Lughnasa, Sybil in Private Lives, and Gwen in the world première of O BeautifuI), Utah Shakespeare Festival (Hyacinth in Scapin and Mayella Ewell in To Kill a Mockingbird), and Milwaukee Repertory Theater (Sense and Sensibility, King Lear, A Christmas Carol, and The Voysey Inheritance).
-Since 2009, Meaghan has performed in twenty-five TSF productions, including The Merchant of Venice, Twelfth Night, Macbeth, Noises Off, The Book of Luke, The Taming of the Shrew, Ernest in Love, As You Like It, Tartuffe, Romeo and Juliet, Much Ado About Nothing, Into the Woods, and most recently The Book of Will, and most recently Something Rotten!.
+Meaghan is proud to be a resident of Kilgore and honored to serve as the Artistic Director of the Texas Shakespeare Festival.
+As an actor, Meaghan has worked one season with the Utah Shakespeare Festival, two seasons with the Milwaukee Repertory Theater, three seasons with the Delaware REP, and fourteen seasons with TSF performing in productions of The Merchant of Venice, Twelfth Night, Macbeth, Noises Off, The Book of Luke, The Taming of the Shrew, Ernest in Love, As You Like It, Tartuffe, Romeo and Juliet, Much Ado About Nothing, Into the Woods, and most recently The Book of Will, and most recently Something Rotten!.
 As a director, Meaghan has worked with Artsview Children's Theatre (Fiddler on the Roof, The Wizard of Oz), Kilgore College (The Laramie Project, Good Kids, Ada and the Engine), and made her TSF directorial debut with 2018's production of 110 in the Shade.
 Meaghan is a member of the Actors’ Equity Association, and a certified adjudicator with the Texas Theatre Adjudicators and Officials serving as a judge for UIL One Act Play competitions every spring.
 In 2022, she won East Texas’ 40 Under Forty award in the category of Music and Performing Arts by ETX View Magazine and in 2022 she was honored with the Shining Star of Kilgore award by the Kilgore Chamber of Commerce.

 Associate Artistic Director/